tannerdolby/tannerdolby.com/src/writing/11ty-custom-collection.md

 If you've built sites using Eleventy before, you're probably familiar with [collections](https://www.11ty.dev/docs/collections/).
 Collections are a great feature to show blog posts on your site.
 If your posts are written inside of markdown files, you can give each post the `tags` key as front matter data to create a collection.

-Front matter in 11ty is placed inside opening and closing document seperators `---` and uses YAML syntax.
+Front matter in 11ty is placed inside opening and closing document separators `---` and uses YAML syntax.
 Two markdown files `post-one.md` and `post-two.md` will be the blog posts contained in the `posts` collection.

 {% filename "post-one.md" %}